peopleware/openapi/resource/relations.md

 the `search-document` of that participating entity.
 In this case, the `search-document` for `X` is needed to obtain the search terms of `X`.

-Using this it is possible to search on relation `R` using search terms that refer to `X`.
+Using this it is possible to search on relationship `R` using search terms that refer to `X`.
 Note that this would typically be used in combination with a `discriminator` filter on `R` and an `exact` filter on the `href` of a specific entity `Y`.
-This is useful in a relation where you commonly have hundreds of relations `R` for a given entity `Y`: the amount of relations found can be further restricted by adding search terms that apply to `X`.
+This is useful in a relationship where you commonly have hundreds of relationships `R` for a given entity `Y`: the amount of relationships found can be further restricted by adding search terms that apply to `X`.

-Note that whether it is useful to add search terms of the participating entities depends on context and for each type of relation `R` it needs to be determined whether search terms for either `X` or `Y`, or both or none of them, must be added.
+Note that whether it is useful to add search terms of the participating entities depends on context and for each type of relationship `R` it needs to be determined whether search terms for either `X` or `Y`, or both or none of them, must be added.

 ### Display information through `content`